stevewu-accd/GIXD-503A/README.md

+# A More Detailed Description in README
-<p>This repository is created for ACCD MDes program GIXD-503A assignments.</P>
+This repository is created for ACCD MDes program GIXD-503A assignments.